-Pokemon Go festival in Chicago gets off to rough start
+Pokemon Go festival attendees to get refunds

 Well, you're in luck.

-Local Pokemon groups in major US cities are planning events in their hometowns.
-Players will be enacting special items that help lure Pokemon to the area.
+Local Pokemon groups in major US cities were planning events in their hometowns.
+Players were enacting special items that help lure Pokemon to the area.

 Even other countries are joining in on the Pokemon fun.